Atlantic Coast Conference: Divisions and scheduling

+With the 2024 arrival of California, SMU, and Stanford, the ACC adopted a new scheduling model effective that season and running through the 2030 season.
+A total of 16 matchups will be protected, with 11 retained from the 2023 model, two (Miami–Virginia Tech and NC State–Wake Forest) restored from the former divisional format, and the three new members filling the remaining three slots.
+All teams will play each other at least twice in the cycle (once home, once away).
+Each of the pre-2024 members will play three times in California during the cycle, and none will travel to California in back-to-back seasons.

 Bowl games

 Within the College Football Playoff, the Orange Bowl serves as the home of the ACC champion against Notre Dame or another team from the SEC or Big Ten.
-If the conference's champion is selected for the CFP, another ACC team will be chosen in their place.
+If the conference's champion is selected for the CFP, another ACC team will be chosen in its place.

 The other bowls pick ACC teams in the order set by agreements between the conference and the bowls.

 Beginning in 2014, Notre Dame is eligible for selection as the ACC's representative to any of its contracted bowl games.
 The ACC's bowl selection will no longer be bound by the rigidity of a "one-win rule" but will have a general list of criteria to emphasize regionality and quality matchups on the field.
 A one-win rule does apply to Notre Dame's participation in the ACC Bowl structure.
-Notre Dame is now eligible for ACC Bowl selection beginning with the Outback Bowl and continuing through the league's bowl selections.
+Notre Dame is now eligible for ACC Bowl selection beginning with the ReliaQuest Bowl (previously named the Outback Bowl) and continuing through the league's bowl selections.
 However, Notre Dame must be within one win of the ACC available team which has the best overall record, in order to be chosen.
 In other words, if an ACC team were 9–3, a 7–5 Notre Dame team could not be chosen in its place.
 Notre Dame would have to be 8–4 to be chosen over a 9–3 league team.
 For the 2020 season only, Notre Dame competed for the ACC conference championship and was eligible for all games, including the Orange Bowl.